noplacenoaddress/RNMnetwork/Chapter seven - goods.md

 They do this also with the ghost of **pederasty** [[2]](https://en.wikipedia.org/wiki/Pederasty) against children of the victims.

-> *There is another my two cents, i'm totally crazy or this digital and radio world perhaps in guided by some Vatican branch, some sect, or what so ever?*
+> *There is another my two cents, i'm totally crazy or this digital and radio world perhaps in guided by some sect, or what so ever?*
 >
 > *Something like this? **Communion and Liberation** [[3]](https://en.wikipedia.org/wiki/Communion_and_Liberation).*